antonycourtney/antsrants/content/blog/oneref/index.md

 ---

-## The OneRef Architecture
+## Overview

 This section presents an overview of OneRef.
-Readers already familiar with Redux can lightly skim this section and the next one, and resume reading at [Differences from Redux](#differences-from-redux).
+Readers already familiar with Redux can lightly skim this section and the next one, and resume reading at [Comparison with Redux](#comparison-with-redux).

 The OneRef architecture looks roughly like this: